 Pontremoli lies between La Spezia on the coast and the city of Parma in the Emilia - Romagna region, at the very north end of Tuscany and the Lunigiana region.
 It's also the gateway to the Appenine Mountains and is on the Via Francigena, an important pilgrimage route.
 The town's medieval section lies between the Magra and Verde Rivers that join at the southern end of the town.

-The Lunigiana is a great area for renting a vacation house in a small village or in the countryside, see vacation houses near Pontremoli and more photos of the town.
+The Lunigiana is a great area for renting a vacation house in a small village or in the countryside.
 The Hotel Napoleon is in town and there are a couple of places with bed and breakfast accommodations which you'll see as you explore the town.

 Inside the castle is an interesting museum of stele, sandstone sculptures that are the most important artifacts of prehistoric times, dating from the copper age to Roman times.
 Below the castle is the pretty oratorio of Sant'Ilario, built in 1893.